jaoluiz13/payment-processing/README.md

-Asynchronous and scalable payment processing
+Asynchronous and scalable payment processing using Nesjs, Kong, docker, Queue and GRPC